ariadne-cps/website/content/installation.md

 ### Preparing for the installation

 First let's download the source distribution from https://bitbucket.org/ariadne-cps/release-1.0.
-It is possible to download the sources package, or preferably to *clone* it using the *git* version control software.
+It is possible to [download](https://bitbucket.org/ariadne-cps/release-1.0/downloads/) the repository as a package, or preferably to *clone* it using the *git* version control software.

 In the latter case, you have to issue: